 People were being cut to ribbons, in their homes, in the streets, all over Russia, in plain daylight but there was no visible attacker.

 I couldn’t believe it when I heard it.
 It had to be a hoax, it didn’t make any sense.
 However, my curiosity overpowered me, I had to see it for myself.
 I loaded up my laptop and began my trawl of some of the ‘darker’ parts of the web, in search of videos of the insane claims.
 As it turned out, there were thousands of videos on the subject, so I clicked on a random one.

-It was being filmed from a rooftop and involved frightened people of all ages, running through the streets in panic with nothing noticeable chasing them.
+It was being filmed from a rooftop and involved frightened people of all ages, running through the streets in a panic with nothing noticeable chasing them.
 I remember moving to click another link after thinking nothing would happen, when suddenly a random man in the group seemed to scream and then…

 It just happened.
 There was no warning, no sign of attack, the man wasn’t even at the back of the group.
 It seemed as though fate had picked a random person and just decided he would die, there and then.